CATEGORY:

 Aromatic Traditions in Armenian History

-Growing up in the Armenian Apostolic Church was a sensory delight, with its flickering candles, rich colors, sparkling gold, and the sonorous chanting of priests and songs of the choir – all shrouded in incense, ritual, and mystery.
-So powerful are these memories that it felt only natural to turn to this heritage to find […]
+Growing up in the Armenian Apostolic Church was a sensory delight, with its flickering candles, rich colors, sparkling gold, and […]

 07 February 2024 | Melissa Rodgers